 Where are you staying in Singapore?
 Check out Lloyd’s Inn Singapore – the most affordable boutique hotel in Singapore

-If you are travelling to Singapore for the first time and want to try the best of the best Singaporean cuisine, go to hawker centres and try a few of these top must eat food.
+If you are travelling to Singapore for the first time and want to try the best of the best of Singaporean cuisine, go to hawker centres and try a few of these top must-eat food in Singapore.

 After all, food culture in Singapore is all about a delicious mix of flavours from different cultures.
 The portion is not too big and it doesn’t cost a lot.
 Even though the city is rated as the most expensive city in the world, it doesn’t have to cost a lot to eat all the best food in the city.

-If you are spending more than 2 days in Singapore, you can comfortably try all 12 food on my list.
-Let me know in the comments which one you like and if there are any other foods you tried and should be on the list as well.
+If you are spending more than 2 days in Singapore, you can comfortably try all 12 delicious food on my list.
+Let me know in the comments which Singaporean dish you like and any other foods you tried and should be on the list.